MorphoCloud/MorphoDepotDocs/Segmenter.md

 * Accept the dialog to load the module
 * You can find the MorphoDepot module in the SlicerMorph category or by using the Find Module dialog (Control-F, or Command-F on Mac)

+## Accepting issues
+* The repository owner will email you with links to issues for you.
+Follow those links to github and comment on the issue to indicate interest so the repository owner can assign the issue to you.
+* When the issue has been assigned you can access it via the MorphoDepot module.

 ## Using MorphoDepot
 * The module uses the `gh` command to interact with github on your behalf and work with data in Slicer
 * Use the `Refresh` button to get the list of segmentation tasks assigned to you.
 These correspond to issues in your PI's repository